pc-aide/AWS/Other Services AWS.md

 16) [Amazon Redshift](https://docs.aws.amazon.com/redshift/)
-  * Amazon Redshift is a fast, scalable **data warehouse** that makes it simple and cost-effective to analyze all of your data across your data warehouse and data lake.
+  * Amazon Redshift is a fast, scalable **data warehouse** that makes it simple and cost-effective to analyze all of your data across your data warehouse and **data lake**.
   * Terminology:
     * Data Warehouse
       * A data warehose is a **subject-oriented, integrated, time-variant & non-volatile**